 Direct Plus Loan: What is it?

-A credit-based loan with a fixed interest rate of 7%, with up front origination fees of 4.264% for loans first disbursed on or after October 1, 2017 and before October 1, 2018.
+A credit-based loan with a fixed interest rate of 7.6%, with up front origination fees of 4.264% for loans first disbursed before October 1, 2018.
+After October 1, 2018 the up front origination fee will be reassesed and could change.
 Repayment begins 60 days after the second disbursement, although most lenders offer an annual forbearance option.

 Who can apply?